bennyhuo/NewDataClassAction/README.md

 # NewDataClassAction
 This is an IntelliJ plugin for Kotlin.
 You may use this to create a data class from a Json string.

 This is mainly inspired by [GsonFormat](https://github.com/zzz40500/GsonFormat), a great Java Bean code generator from Json.

+# Download

+This plugin is still pending approval and not yet ready to download from JetBrains Repo.

+ Preview distribution is [here](https://github.com/enbandari/NewDataClassAction/blob/master/distributions/NewDataClassAction-1.0-SNAPSHOT.zip), download and install it from local file.
+Feel free to leave an issue.

 # Usage